Michael Pica, Psy. D., Licensed Clinical Psychologist

 Dr. Morgan Pappas completed her doctorate in clinical psychology from the Illinois School of Professional Psychology at Argosy University, Schaumburg.
 Her studies included an emphasis in Health Psychology which encompassed training in hypnosis, relaxation techniques, acute and chronic pain management, and stress reduction.
 She is passionate about women’s issues and her doctoral research consisted of developing a treatment plan for decreasing postpartum depression while increasing the mother-infant bond.
 Dr. Pappas completed her doctoral internship at the Kane County Diagnostic Center focusing on diagnostic testing and evaluations.
 Her therapeutic approach is eclectic and she utilizes several theoretical orientations, such as, interpersonal psychotherapy, cognitive behavioral therapy, feminist theory, and client centered therapy.
 At Pica & Associates, Dr. Pappas is in the process of completing her post-doctoral training.
 Outside of therapy, Dr. Pappas enjoys being outdoors along with spending time with her family and friends.

-Christine Creighton, MS, LCPC, ATR-BC, Licensed Clinical Professional Counselor & Board Certified Art Therapist
+Christine Creighton, MS, LCPC, ATR-BC, ADHD-CCSP, Licensed Clinical Professional Counselor & Board Certified Art Therapist, ADHD Certified Clinical Services Provider

 Christine earned her Master of Science in Art Therapy from Mount Mary University in 2012.
 Christine comes with a range of clinical art therapy experiences with children, adolescents, and adults with behavioral or emotional challenges, ADHD, complex trauma, grief/loss, major life transitions, persistent mental illness, and neurodevelopmental disabilities.
 She has worked in school-based treatment settings for adolescents, day programs for adults with disabilities, in-home behavior therapy, and outpatient treatment.
-Christine has about five years of experience with adults with profound to mild intellectual disabilities, and specializes in using the creative arts to build social, coping, sensory integration, and life skills.
+Christine has extensive years of experience with adults with profound to mild intellectual disabilities, and specializes in using the creative arts to build social, coping, sensory integration, and life skills.
 Also, she has training in behavioral techniques that help build verbal/communication skills, academic skills, and reduce problematic behaviors with children with autism spectrum disorder.
+In the fall of 2019, Christine received her certification as an ADHD Certified Clinical Services Provider, completing additional hours and training on ADHD assessment and treatment, Introductory Psychopharmacology, and Educational Management of ADHD.
 She incorporates a multisensory approach into her practice including art making, expressive play, movement, music and evidenced-based coping strategies.
 Additionally, she is an active person who loves to paint, draw, bake, exercise and travel.